christopherney/fastlane-plugin-match_keystore/README.md

 Easily sync your Android keystores across your team

-This plugin was design based on the 'match' plugin for iOS and code signing concept: https://codesigning.guide/
+This plugin was design based on the 'match' plugin and code signing concept: https://codesigning.guide/

-The idea is to store all you keystores and there credentials in a private and secure Git repository.

-The keystore properties are crypted with AES in order to secure sensitive data in the Git repository itself.

-With **match_keystore** you can store all your Keystores in secured private repository and share it to your team or your CI system.
+With **match_keystore** you can store all your Android Keystores in secured private repository and share it to your team and your CI system.

+The keystore properties are encrypted with AES in order to secure sensitive data in the Git repository itself.

 ## How to use